natcap/invest.users-guide/source/carbonstorage.rst

 Malimbwi, RE, B. Solberg, and E. Luoga.
 1994.
 Estimation of biomass and volume in miombo woodland at Kitungalo Forest Reserve Tanzania.
 Journal of Tropical Forest Science7:230-242.

 McLauchlan, KK., SE Hobbie, and WM Post.
 2006.
 Conversion From Agriculture To Grassland Builds Soil Organic Matter On Decadal Timescales.
 Ecological Applications16:143-153.

-Miner R. 2006.
-The 100-Year Method for Forecasting Carbon Sequestration in Forest Products in Use.
-Mitigation and Adaptation Strategies for Global Change (On-line only: http://www.springerlink.com/content/2l672741l7366751/fulltext.pdf)

 Mollicone D., F. Achard, S. Federici, H. Eva, G. Grassi, A. Belward, F. Raes, G. Seufert, H. Stibig, G. Matteucci, and E. Schulze.
 2007.
 An incentive mechanism for reducing emissions from conversion of intact and non-intact forests.
 Climatic Change83:477-493.